redwoodaero/dime-volley-tools/markov_limited_data.md

-# Markov Model To Estimate Expected Points For Volleyball Games With Limited Available Data

 Notes for a potential research paper.

 Markov models have been used many times to model the scoring probabilities of various situations in volleyball.